You know we recommend that you never use a single ratio to get investment ideas.

 For example if you owned only five of the lowest price to book companies your returns would have, on average, been nearly 5% worse than the market per year for the whole 51 year test period.

-That is really bad, something you want to avoid at all costs.
+That is really, really bad, and something you want to avoid at all costs.

 How can you avoid this?